KasunHGamage/FlickWatch-App/README.md

-Got you 👍
-Here is the FULL, clean, corrected README.md you should use.
-You can replace your entire current file with this.

-⸻

 # 🎬 FlickWatch

 FlickWatch is a modern **movie & TV discovery mobile app** built using **React Native (Expo)** and powered by the **TMDB API**.